digisilk/bgp_parser/README.md

 # BGP Parser
 ## Background
 This project was created for the purpose of finding closest neighbour Autonomous Systems for each country.
-The code parses through RIPE daily datasets and produces an output excel file **neighbour_as.xlsx**.
+The code parses through RIPE daily datasets and produces an excel file.
 The file contains information about neighbour ASes for a particular country, such as AS Number, owning organization and country of location.

 ## Setup
 1. To run the code, you need to install Python and PIP